-In the past ten years of programming, I have dealt with an enormous amount of programming languages and frameworks, from C to Ruby on Rails and from Java 6 to Python Django.
+In the past ten years of programming, I have dealt with a tremendous amount of programming languages and frameworks, from C to Ruby on Rails and from Java 6 to Python Django.
 As a result, I have figured out which languages and frameworks suit me best, and how I can achieve the best results to best meet the needs of the end user.

 In recent years I have specialised in a few stacks, as can be read below.
 Although of course I have my preferences, I will always choose the best tool for the job, regardless of my perfonal preference.